DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Number of bystanders was quite low.
 There were also just few shoppers, and Resistance's soldiers.

-"Hey, Kay?
+"Hey, Kai?
 Isn't there quite fewer people comparing to last night?"

 "I think everyone are working during day.
 After all you cannot leave industrial plants idle."